General Questions

 Do I need to buy new, expensive running shoes?

 We suggest that to ward off potential injury and aches and pains that your shoes be fairly new and provide plenty of support.
-Those old Nikes that you’ve had for 4 years and love to kick around in may be ‘oh, so comfortable’ but, we can almost guarantee that they will not provide enough support on longer, quicker walks and runs.
+Those old Nikes that you’ve had for 4 years and love to kick around in may be ‘oh, so comfortable’ but we can almost guarantee that they will not provide enough support on longer, quicker walks and runs.
 You’ll have to decide for yourself whether or not you need to update your running shoes.
 Big Sky Run Co (194 Tache Ave) will be happy to help you find your perfect fit.

-How will I stay hydrated if I’m sweating and it’s warm outside?
+How will I stay hydrated if I’m sweating and its warm outside?

 Should I be drinking a sports drink, like Gatorade?